tute/encyclomap/README.md

-* Add mouseover events to red boxes
-* Add search to go to different places/cities
+* Add search box to go to different cities/places
-* Configure amount of places?